zio/zio-protoquill/README.md

 The simplest way to get started with ProtoQuill is with the standard JDBC contexts.
-These are sychronous so for a high-throughput system you will ultimately need to switch to either the ZIO-based contexts, Jasync, or the Monix ones (Monix contexts coming soon!)
+These are sychronous so for a high-throughput system you will ultimately need to switch to either the ZIO-based contexts or the Monix ones (Monix contexts coming soon!)

 Add the following to your SBT file:
 ```scala